Multi family real estate is an asset type that is relatively easy to understand, underwrite, and profit from over time.

-All of this can be done in any US county, for any asset type that’s not a single-family home.
+These searches can be done in any U.S. location and for any asset type except single-family homes.

 You can filter a search for a number of different multi family sub-classes, including duplexes, triplexes, mobile home parks, nursing homes, dorms, frat/sorority houses, and more.

-ProspectNow is an online database that provides users with information about multi family property owners, including the owner’s contact information.
+ProspectNow is an online database that provides information about multi family property owners, including their contact information.

-The platform also provides predictive analytics, which helps users identify which properties are most likely to sell in the next 12 months.
+The platform also offers predictive analytics, which can help users identify which properties are most likely to sell in the next 12 months.

-Commercial real estate brokerage companies can also provide tremendous value to those looking for multi family property owner information in any geography.
+Commercial real estate brokerage firms can also provide tremendous value to those looking for multi family property owner information in any geography.

-CRE brokers typically have a strong understand of their local markets, the major players, and can typically provide guidance as to a particular owner’s needs.
+CRE brokers typically have a strong understanding of their local markets, know the major players, and can provide guidance based on the particular owner’s needs.

 Here are a few national multi family brokerage firms that have offices in cities across the U.S.

-CBRE’s Multi Family division is ranked the #1 apartment brokerage firm in the U.S.
+CBRE’s Multi Family division is ranked as the #1 apartment brokerage firm in the U.S. by Real Capital Analytics.

-CBRE Multifamily provides investment sales and debt and structured finance services to multi family client ranging from small private investors to large public entities.
+CBRE Multifamily provides investment sales and debt and structured finance services to multi family clients ranging from small private investors to large public entities.

-JLL is another leading multi family broker that offers both leasing, sales and financing guidance to multi family property owners.
+JLL is another leading multi family brokerage that offers leasing, sales, and financing guidance to multi family property investors.